peteroupc/encoding/docs/PeterO.Text.Encodings.md

 Now let's define some terms.

-Encoding Terms
+<b>Encoding Terms</b>

- * A code point is a number that identifies a single text character, such as a letter, digit, or symbol.
+ * A <b>code point</b> is a number that identifies a single text character, such as a letter, digit, or symbol.

- * A character set is a set of code points which are each assigned to a single text character.
-(This may also be called acoded character set.)
+ * A <b>character set</b> is a set of code points which are each assigned to a single text character.
+(This may also be called a<i>coded character set</i>.)
 As used here, character sets don't define how code points are laid out in memory.

- * A character encoding is a mapping from a sequence of code points, in one or more specific character sets, to a sequence of bytes and vice versa.
+ * A <b>character encoding</b> is a mapping from a sequence of code points, in one or more specific character sets, to a sequence of bytes and vice versa.

- * ASCII is a 128-code-point character set that includes the English letters and digits, common punctuation and symbols, and control characters.
+ * <b>ASCII</b> is a 128-code-point character set that includes the English letters and digits, common punctuation and symbols, and control characters.
 As used here, its code points match the code points within the Basic Latin range (0-127 or U+0000 to U+007F) of the Unicode Standard.

 There are several kinds of character encodings:

- * Single-byte encodings define a character set that assigns one code point to one byte.
+ * <b>Single-byte encodings</b> define a character set that assigns one code point to one byte.
 Thus, they can have a maximum of 256 code points.
 For example:

  * (a) ISO 8859 encodings and  `windows-1252` .

  * (b) ASCII is usually used as a single-byte encoding where each code point fits in the lower 7 bits of an eight-bit byte.
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.

- * Multi-byte encodings include code points from one or more character sets and assign some or all code points to several bytes.
+ * <b>Multi-byte encodings</b> include code points from one or more character sets and assign some or all code points to several bytes.
 For example:

  * (a) UTF-16 uses 2 bytes for the most common Unicode code points and 4 bytes for supplementary code points.